Im-Rises/cTwinPrimeNumberParallel/README.md

 This is a simple program that calculates the number of prime and twin prime numbers in a given range.
 It uses the parallel programming library MPI to parallelize the calculation.

 The Prime algorithm is based on the Sieve of Eratosthenes.
-The original algorithm from Peter Pacheco for its book `from Parallel Programming in C with MPI and OpenMP` is modified to work with small ranges and another version to work with prime numbers.
+The original Algorithm is based on Michael J. Quinn's book `Parallel Programming in C with MPI and OpenMP`.

 The implemented algorithm are the following:

 - [x] Sequential Sieve of Eratosthenes
 - [x] Parallel Sieve of Eratosthenes
-- [x] Parallel twin prime number finder using MPI_Send and MPI_Recv
+- [x] Parallel twin prime number finder using MPI_Send and MPI_Recv (V1)
-- [x] Parallel twin prime number finder using MPI_Get with windows
+- [x] Parallel twin prime number finder using MPI_Get with windows (V2)

 ## Dependencies